Trio of Top Boutique Hotels in Greenpoint Brooklyn

 Henry Norman Hotel in Greenpoint Brooklyn

-Named for the streets that make up the corner on which the hotel is situated, The 50-room Henry Norman was once a pillow factory.
+Named for the streets that make up the corner on which the hotel is situated, the 50-room Henry Norman was once a pillow factory.
 It’s now a cool place to rest your head on one.

 Henry Norman - Room - Norman Hotel

-Closer to the Williamsburg section of Brooklyn, this boutique hotel is home away from home for TV show directors and others in the industry working at the Marvel Studio a block away.
+Closer to the Williamsburg section of Brooklyn, this boutique hotel is a home away from home for TV show directors and others in the industry working at the Marvel Studio a block away.
 It also attracts a fair share of foreign visitors yearning for a true Brooklyn experience.

-Though smaller, the Henry Norman is similar in feel to its brother-properties, the Box Hotel and Franklin Guesthouse.
-It offers the same quirky luxe rooms and perks to visitors; complimentary transportation within a mile radius, free wi-fi, laundry room, business center and fitness room.
+Though smaller, the Henry Norman is similar in feel to its brother properties, the Box Hotel and Franklin Guesthouse.
+It offers the same quirky luxe rooms and perks to visitors; complimentary transportation within a mile radius, free wi-fi, laundry room, business center, and fitness room.

 Greenpoint Brooklyn Water Treatment Plant